 Katie has been a keen climber for almost ten years, and enjoys a combination of trad, sport and bouldering.
 Her personal sporting experience includes competitive swimming, hiking/trekking, surfing, sailing, open water swimming, and trail running.
 Katie understands through personal

 experience how hard it can be to take time off from your favourite

 sport, and as such does her best to assist her clients to get back on

 Conditions of particular interest to Katie include shoulder, elbow, wrist and hand rehabilitation (yes, including fingers too!),

 tendinopathies, and the complex movement patterns involved in climbing.
 She has undertaken professional development and mentoring in hand therapy with some of Melbourne's leading hand therapists and hand surgeons.
-Other areas of interest include endurance sport injury management and reduction of injury risk, persistent pain, and trunk and lower limb contributions to climbing performance.
+Other areas of interest include working with people in Disability Sport, sports injury management and reduction of injury risk, persistent pain, and trunk and lower limb contributions to climbing performance.
 She attends regular professional development courses, and describes herself as an eternal learning enthusiast.
 She prefers to treat the person, not the injury, and takes a multidisciplinary approach - including coaches, other allied health professionals and medical professionals as required - to help you achieve your goals.